Gissio/radpro/docs/manual.md

 ## Data logging

 To log data using Rad Pro, select a data logging interval in the settings.
-Data is automatically stored.
+Data is automatically logged in the background.

 ## radpro-tool